They want to spend $50,000 per year in retirement. Did they save enough?

 Planning Retirement Withdrawals to Optimize Taxes and Benefits

 Before we answer that big question – when planning their retirement withdrawals – we can help Michael and Julie by optimizing their taxes and benefits.
 Optimizing government benefits can be just as important as income taxes, this is because claw back rates on government benefits can be as high as 50-100% for retirees.

 This flexibility will let them reduce taxes and optimize government benefits like CPP, OAS, and GIS.

 (For a complete summary of their withdrawals please see the charts below.
 All charts are in today’s dollars.)

 To start, Michael and Julie will withdraw just enough from their RRSP to maximize the basic tax exemption, the rest of their income will come from their TFSA.

 But that’s not all, there are two other ways they can optimize their taxes and benefits during retirement.

-The first is to reduce their taxable income between ages 64 and 71 by drawing primarily from TFSA.
-By starting OAS at age 65, but delaying CPP to age 70, their TFSA withdrawals will allow them to be eligible for GIS, GAINS, GST and Trillium benefits.
-Between ages 65 and 72 these benefits will add $108,305 to their retirement income.
+1. They can reduce their taxable income between ages 64 and 71 by drawing primarily from their TFSAs.
+Unconventional but it can work.
+By starting OAS at age 65, but delaying CPP to age 70, using only TFSA withdrawals will allow them to be eligible for GIS, GAINS, GST and Trillium benefits – since TFSA income is not income-tested.